A WiFi lantern to increase developer team cooperation

 The date of availability is 1st of June 2019.
 The backend server will be made available in BI-Beacons github server repository.

 Beacons with firmware version 0.84 and upwards are reconfigurable to alternate state servers; units with prior versions use api.cilamp.se implicitly.
-Version 0.84 was released January 2018.
+Version 0.84 release date is 1st of January 2019.